inbo/oscibio/content/posts/gull-migration-data.md

+---
-Title: There and back again: gull migration data visualized
+title: There and back again: gull migration data visualized
-Slug: gull-migration-data
+slug: gull-migration-data
-Date: 2015-05-28 13:00
+date: 2015-05-28 13:00
-Author: Peter Desmet
+author: Peter Desmet
-Tags: birds, bird tracking, open data, visualization, CartoDB
+tags: birds, bird tracking, open data, visualization, CartoDB
-Summary: Using CartoDB to tell migration stories in our recently republished gull tracking data.
+summary: Using CartoDB to tell migration stories in our recently republished gull tracking data.
+---

 In July last year, we [released the gull tracking data from the 2013 breeding season]({filename}bird-tracking-data-published.md) as open data.
 We have now complemented the dataset with tracking data from the 2013/2014 migration/wintering season and the 2014 breeding season.
 The [dataset now contains over 1.1 million occurrence records](http://doi.org/10.15468/02omly) from 60 tracked gulls, including migration data, which wasn't included before.